-1. Qualification for membership requires that a member has had one week of commissioned service in the UK Armed Forces.
+1. Qualification for membership requires that a member has had one week of commissioned service in the UK Armed Forces and serving or retired Officers of the Royal Fleet Auxilliary.
 This includes Regular, Reserve Officer, Short Service or Late Entry Commissions.

 2. The widow/widower or the divorced wife/husband of any eligible Officer, provided that at the date of application they had not attained the age of 55 or remarried.